The Best Exercises To Ease Knee Pain

 9. Leg Curl

 To do the leg curl, find something to hold onto for balance, like a counter or chair.
 Keep your back straight and bend your knee, bringing your heel up towards your buttock.
-Avoid moving your hip as you lift your heel.
+Avoid moving and avoid putting weight down on your knee or hip as you lift your heel.
 Hold for a few seconds before lowering your heel to the floor.
 Repeat the exercise on your other leg.

 10. Supine Hamstring Stretch

 The supine hamstring stretch targets the muscles at the back of your thighs and knees.
 It would be best if you aimed to do this exercise 2 to 3 times per session and 4 to 5 times a week.
 To do the stretch, lie on your back and bend your knees, then lift one leg towards your chest.
 Hold onto the thigh with both hands (not the knee) and gently straighten the leg until you feel a stretch.
-If necessary, use a towel or band to aid in the stretch.
+Use a towel or an elastic bandage to aid in the stretch.
 Hold for 30 to 60 seconds, then repeat with the other leg.

 You can incorporate low-impact exercises into your workout routine to improve your knee strength.
-Unlike high-impact exercises such as running or jumping, low-impact exercises are generally gentler on your joints.
-Popular low-impact exercises include yoga, tai chi, using an elliptical machine, swimming, stationary cycling, water aerobics, and walking.
+Unlike high-impact exercises such as running or jumping, low-impact exercises are generally gentler on your knee joints too.
+Popular low-impact exercises include yoga, tai chi, using an elliptical machine, swimming, stationary cycling, water aerobics, bearing weight down, and walking.

 If you are experiencing continuous or escalating knee pain, you should contact a physician or a physical therapist for advice.
-It's always a good idea to consult a healthcare professional before beginning any exercise regimen, especially if you have an injury or are experiencing discomfort.
+It's always a good idea to consult a healthcare professional before beginning any exercise regimen or sports medicine, especially if you have an injury or are experiencing discomfort.

 Conclusion